nss-day-cohort-24/ux-personal-site-instructions/personal-bio-site-11.md

-# Personal Bio Site 11: Browserify to your Personal Bio
+# Personal Bio Site 11: Browserify your Personal Site

 ### You will be working off of your previous iteration of your Personal Site.